starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Xcode: Create Bridging Header (if necessary)

-If Xcode _didn't_ prompt you about a bridging header, we need to create one ourselves.
+If Xcode _didn't_ prompt you about a bridging header, we need to create one.

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
 Select `Header File` as the type and click Next.
 Save the file as `<projectName>-Bridging-Header.h`, again, minding the naming convention.
 Then click Create.